cul-it/pantheon-simplesamlphp/README.md

 	metadata/saml20-idp-remote.php
 ```

-1. Each of these files has a .test and .prod version.
+1. Each of these files has a [filename].test and [filename].prod version.
 Rename the appropriate version to [filename].php to use it.

 2. Extract it to ./private/simplesamlphp in your Pantheon site repo.